This is a collection of all my Cricut male birthday card ideas along with free templates.

-I really hate it when they charge extra for the ones that are simpler to make even though I’ve already paid my monthly subscription.
+I also really hate it when they charge extra for the ones that are simpler to make even though I’ve already paid my monthly subscription.

 I finally just decided to design a set myself so I always have something handy when I need it.

 I’m sharing it with everyone for FREE because I want to save you from this same headache.
+Whether you are feeling more inspired to make a more complex card or just need something quick, there’s something in this set for every occasion.

 *this article contains affiliate links for your convenience, see full disclosures here